CVDD-CVPR25/cvdd-cvpr25.github.io/challenge.md

 The competition will use the publicly available 2020_11_04_CPJUMP1 dataset, see [description](https://github.com/jump-cellpainting/2024_Chandrasekaran_NatureMethods).
 The dataset contains images generated using chemical and genetic perturbation and 2 cell lines: U2OS and A549 in multiple replicates.
 Images and corresponding CellProfiler features are available.

 ### Task

-Develop a method for transfer of information between cell lines using either *CellProfiler* features or raw images (Deep Learning method).
-Provide an image representation for each compound-containing well in 24 compound plates.
-The input file should be a csv file and contain following information:
+Develop a method for transfer of information between cell lines using either CellProfiler features or raw images (Deep Learning method).
+The representations will be evaluated in a set of 24 plates that contain compound-perturbed cells.

-Metadata_broad_sample, e.g. BRD-A86665761-001-01-1.
-Compound identifier from the dataset.
+In the file metadata_test.csv, one can find the column ID, which identifies each sample for which participants should submit representations and their corresponding plate and well.

-Metadata_Plate, e.g. BR00117012.
-Plate identifier.
+The input file should be a csv file and contain a column called ID, which matches the plate and the well from the metadata_test.csv file, and a set of float columns that will be the features.
+The set of feature columns can have any length and will be used in the given order.
+There should be only one feature value per column.
+Features should not have any missing or infinite values.

-Metadata_Well, e.g. A01.
-Well identifier.
+### Files
-feature_{i} from 0 to the length of your feature vector.
-One feature value per column.
+metadata_test.csv - Identifier of the samples that should be submitted, along with their corresponfing plates and well positions sample_submission.csv - A sample submission file in the correct format

 ![challenge_img1](./challenge_img1.png)